rupin27/Galactic-Chronicles/README.md

 - React: A JavaScript library for building user interfaces.
 - Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.

-## Contributing

-Contributions to Galactic Chronicles are welcome!
-Feel free to open issues and submit pull requests for enhancements.

-## License

-This project is licensed under the MIT License.
-You are free to use and modify the code as per the terms mentioned in the license.

 ## Acknowledgments

 - Special thanks to akabab for providing the Star Wars API with images, making this project visually appealing.